timotr/harjutused/hajusrakendused/spareparts.md

 ## What I expect you to already know:
 - How to install and run Javascript applications
+- Kuidas installida teeke (library) kasutades package manageri (npm, pip, nuget, composer)
+- Loops and data structures in choosen language (if you don't know what data structure is, now is the last time to ask)
+- How to write data into array/list structure
+- How to write data into object/Dictionary/HashMap/Map structure
 - How to make HTTP requests
-- Loops and data structures in choosen language

 ## What you might need to learn:
 - how to read and parse CSV fail